M2D2co/build-for-accessibility-with-angular/README.md

 # BuildForAccessibilityWithAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3 and includes Angular Material.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and includes Angular Material.
 Styles use Sass (scss syntax).

 The project has 2 main branches:

 * `main`: WCAG compliant version of the application